gevorgyana/rust-problem-solving/super-egg-drop/README.md

 Try every one of them - they will refer to already calculated values of dp[i][j], where i is from 0 to N - 1 and j is K or K - 1.
 Bottom-up or vice versa - does not matter.

+It also makes sense to only choose from the first N / 2 floors.